sarthaktanwani/ecem202a_project/docs/proposal.md

 ### 9.a.
 Papers

-The rationale behind identifying the following as key papers was to either understand the recent work in networked control systems or to identify the gaps in current systems (from which we eventually device our project's problem statement):
+The rationale behind identifying the following as key papers was to either understand the recent work in networked control systems or to identify the gaps in current systems (from which we eventually dervice our project's problem statement):

+[1] Exploring Edge Computing for Multitier Industrial Control - This interesting papers leverages edge computing by switching control between local and wireless entities in the face of adverse wireless conditions.

-[1] Control as a service (CaaS): cloud-based software architecture for automotive control applications -  This paper offers a cloud-based throttle profile controller for a vehicle as a PoC.
+[2] Control as a service (CaaS): cloud-based software architecture for automotive control applications -  This paper offers a cloud-based throttle profile controller for a vehicle as a PoC.
 They find that network variation indeed play a significant role in their system which they wish to explore as future work.

-[2] Networked Control Systems: Estimation and Control over Lossy Networks - Even though this paper talks about networked control system and network dynamics in particular, it only focuses on one component of the network (packet losses) and over-simplifies the rest of the modeling.
+[3] Networked Control Systems: Estimation and Control over Lossy Networks - Even though this paper talks about networked control system and network dynamics in particular, it only focuses on one component of the network (packet losses) and over-simplifies the rest of the modeling.

-[3] RoboNetSim: An integrated framework for multi-robot and network simulation, Robotics and Autonomous Systems - This
+[4] Closing the loop: Architectures and algorithms for real-time control over wireless networks - The author of thesis explores networked control in industrial and medical settings.

 ### 9.b.
 Datasets